-Growing up in an active Jewish community in America, I learned about Lag BaOmer as “a bonfire holiday.”
-As a typical Hebrew school kid, my reaction was “Great!
+Growing up in an active Jewish community in America, I learned about Lag BaOmer as “a bonfire holiday” because each year our community would gather for an outdoor field day which concluded at sunset with a campfire.
+As a typical Hebrew school kid, my reaction was, “Great!
 Who doesn’t love s’mores?!”

 It wasn’t until some years later, however – once I’d moved to Israel – that I truly came to understand the reasons we celebrate Lag BaOmer, the 33rd day of the period from Passover to Shavuot during which we count the Omer.

 There are various explanations for why this particular date is special.
 One suggests that a plague that caused the death of thousands of Rabbi Akiva's students ended on Lag BaOmer.
 The plague ostensibly was brought about by the students’ lack of respect for one another.
-Another explanation claims that Lag BaOmer is the yahrzeit of one of Rabbi Akiva's most famous students – Rabbi Shimon bar Yochai (Rashbi), who is said to have authored the mystical writings of the Zohar, the text of Kabbalah (Jewish mysticism).
-It is also said of him that he was so righteous that no rainbows – a sign of the covenant between God and creation – appeared during his lifetime.
-According to Rashi, the great Torah scholar, there were, in fact, entire generations that did not require a sign of the covenant, and Rabbi Shimon Bar Yochai's generation was among them.
-Thus, Lag BaOmer also can be seen as a tribute to scholars.
-Most notably, it has become a day of celebration and joy amidst the mournful seven weeks that surround it.
+Another explanation claims that Lag BaOmer is theof one of Rabbi Akiva's most famous students – Rabbi Shimon bar Yochai (Rashbi), who is said to have authored the Zohar, the main text of Kabbalah (Jewish mysticism).
+It is also said that he was so righteous, no rainbows – a sign of the covenant between God and creation – appeared during his lifetime.
+According to Rashi, the great Torah scholar, there were, in fact, entire generations that did not require a sign of the covenant; Rabbi Shimon Bar Yochai's generation was among them.
+Thus, Lag BaOmer can also be a tribute to scholars.
+But it has most notably become a day of celebration and joy amidst the mournful seven weeks that surround it.

 For Israelis today, Lag BaOmer symbolizes the Jewish fighting spirit.
 In the days before the holiday, we collect wood and borrow shopping carts to carry all the branches to the sites of our bonfires.
 People with guitars and marshmallows flock from all corners, gathering at these sites for a night of singing and celebration.

-Tonight – as I do every year on this date – I will sit around the bonfire with friends, singing songs of heroism, ever grateful for the opportunity to partake in Zionism’s transformation of the greatest tragedies into the greatest triumphs.
+This year – as I do every year on this date – I will sit around the bonfire with friends and sing songs of heroism, ever grateful for the opportunity to partake in Zionism’s transformation of some of the greatest tragedies into the greatest triumphs.